MrPicklePinosaur/flowdown/book/src/syntax/dialog.md

 # Dialog and Bookmarks

-a fundamental part of writing readable conversations is the ability to break apart conversations into reusable and contained pieces. in the canvas, this is accomplished by topics and flows.
+A fundamental part of writing readable conversations is the ability to break apart conversations into reusable and contained pieces.
+In the canvas, this is accomplished by topics and flows.

-topics allow us to move intent triggers into it's own section (no functional difference other than organization), whereas flows resemble function calls, allowing us to package up reusable logic.
+Topics allow us to move intent triggers into it's own section (no functional difference other than organization), whereas flows resemble function calls, allowing us to package up reusable logic.

-our implementation is as follows.
+In flowdown, we have dialogs and bookmarks.

+## Dialogs
-dialogs are analogous to function calls, they allow us to define reusable blocks of dialog that we can jump to from anywhere.
+Dialogs are analogous to function calls, they allow us to define reusable blocks of dialog that we can jump to from anywhere.

 ```
+this is the main dialog

 @ welcome

 hello welcome to my store!